 Web/JavaScript/Reference/Operators/Logical AND assignment

-The logical AND assignment (x &&= y
+The logical AND assignment (x &&= y) operator only assigns if x is truthy.

 The source for this interactive example is stored in a GitHub repository.
 If you'd like to contribute to the interactive examples project, please clone https://github.com/mdn/interactive-examples and send us a pull request.